aromic1/Mapper/README.md

 #### Movitation and Automapper comparison

-This project revolves around the central concept of reflection, driven by my personal quest for deeper understanding and knowledge in the field.
-Delving into the world of reflection was a deliberate choice, inspired by the desire to explore its inner workings and capabilities.
-The tool that emerged from this endeavor was born from the inspiration provided by AutoMapper, sparking the idea of crafting a bespoke solution catering to similar needs.
+This project is mostly about reflection, I wanted to gain a deeper understanding and knowledge in the field.
+I chose to explore reflection because I wanted to dig into how it works and what it can do.
+The tool I developed in this process was inspired by AutoMapper and is designed to meet similar needs.

-This tool finds its purpose particularly in the realms of web development and projects employing the "onion-layer" architecture.
-By seamlessly bridging the gap between entity, domain, and REST models, it becomes an indispensable asset in mapping data across different layers of a software system.
+This tool is particularly useful in web development and projects that use an "onion-layer" architecture.
+It helps smoothly connect different parts of a software system, making it easier to move data between entity, domain, and REST models.
+It's like a handy tool for mapping data in your software system.
 The main difference between this tool and AutoMapper is that AutoMapper uses Expressions which are a combination of operands (variables, literals, method calls) and operators that can be evaluated to a single value.
 With AutoMapper you have the advantage to set a more complex configuration between the types then with this Mapper, but it also has flaws, especially when no mapping configuration is defined, sometimes it works very randomly.
 When you do not have a configuration set, sometimes it throws an exception
 ![AutoMapperConfigException](https://github.com/aromic1/Mapper/assets/138440619/a2e5174b-7ea0-4c7c-9fa0-8699bbd76db7)

 , but sometimes it works even without setting the configuration.

 This tool works more intuitively than AutoMapper by default.
 The goal of this project was to make a mapper that can map the objects in the simplest way possible, you just need to define your source and it's type along with destination and destination type and the mapper will do the mapping for you.
 It iterates trought the destination properties and sets the values from the source to the properties that are common following the rules mentioned in the previous paragraph.
 You don't need to set any configuration at all if you don't need it for a specific reason.
 On the other hand, if you do need it, there are a few ways in which you can alter the mapper behavior, all mentioned in the "Configuration setup" paragraph.

-In essence, this project stands as a testament to the exploration of reflection and its practical applications, empowered by the lessons learned from established tools like AutoMapper.